 When I started out in my career, the key to success was having the right answers.
 If the boss had a question, he expected me to have the answer—or know where to get it.
-Those who advanced in their careers the quickest were seemingly the ones who had the most answers.
+It seemed like the ones who advanced in their careers the quickest were those with the most answers.

-If you are going to be a successful leader, you are going to have to learn how to ask good questions.
+If you’re going to be a successful leader, you are going to have to learn how to ask good questions.
 Here are seven tips for taking this skill to the next level.

 Finally, when you are asking questions, take notes.
 It communicates tremendous respect for the the person you are interviewing.
 It is also very helpful when things get quiet.
 You can go back over your notes and discover new questions you haven’t yet thought about or asked.

 Question: What are some questions you have found useful as a leader?
 You can leave a comment by clicking here.